-Mr Casanovas has 31 years of experience in the banking sector and 23 years of seniority whithin Andbank's Group.
+Mr Casanovas has 32 years of experience in the banking sector and 24 years of seniority whithin Andbank's Group.
 He has been Managing Director of Andbank Luxembourg from 2013 to 2016, in charge of several areas such as Legal, Finance, HR, Credit, Internal Audit, Risk Management and Compliance.
-He is currently Deputy CEO in Andbank Andorra.
-In addition, Mr Casanovas is BoD member in 3 banking licenses of Andbank's Group under ECB supervision (Andbank España/Andbank Monaco/Andbank Luxembourg).
-Mr Casanovas is member of the Specialised Audit and Compliance Committees and Chairman of the Specialised Risk Committee.
+Until September 2021, he was Deputy CEO and CFO in Andbank Andorra.
+Now, he is Deputy CEO - Corporate Development and Public Policy, and at the same time member of the General Management responsible for Intervention and Control.
+In addition, Mr Casanovas is BoD member in 2 banking licenses of Andbank's Group under ECB supervision (Andbank Monaco & Andbank Luxembourg).
+Mr Casanovas is member of the Joint Specialised Committee.